akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “The lady was unwell from the noise and the rich food.
 The girl from Stanwey advised a cold cloth to the neck and a quiet corner near the screens passage.
 She said she had used the remedy herself.”

-The Queen's eyes found Beatrice again, now returned to her place, her hands folded, her face calm.
+The Queen’s eyes found Beatrice again, now returned to her place, her hands folded, her face calm.
 Matilda said nothing.
 But something in her expression shifted — a quiet reassessment.

 The feast itself was a formal display of power as much as piety.
 The high table groaned with roasted wild boar, venison in rich gravy, swan dressed in its feathers (a spectacle more than a meal), and a great goose – Beatrice looked away when that dish passed!